EliAndrewC/l7r/setting/l7r.md

 ##### Higo

 Higo means "fat later" or "abundant harvest," due to its fertile lands along the Drowned Merchant River.
-This is one of the two provinces which the Lion clan retained, and until recently it had been absorbed by the neighboring Chura domain.
+This is one of the two provinces which the Lion Clan retained, and until recently it had been absorbed by the neighboring Chura domain.

 ##### Izumo